 - In 2018, in Craig v.
 Bedford County, a federal judge in Lynchburg, Virginia ruled that a former Director of the County could proceed to a jury trial on a 1st Amendment violation of retaliation/wrongful termination.
 The matter settled thereafter.

-- In 2018, As reported in Virginia Lawyers Weekly, a federal judge issued a landmark opinion in a Strelka Law Office case.
+- In 2018, As reported in Virginia Lawyers Weekly, a federal judge issued a landmark opinion in a Strelka Employment Law case.
 In Spencer v.
 Bedford County, Judge Norman K. Moon wrote that Ms. Spencer had sufficiently plead counts of Title VII discrimination and retaliation after her wrongful termination from the Bedford Police Department.
 This case joins others across the nation that have expanded civil rights in the workplace.
 The article on the case may be read HERE.

 1st Amendment / Freedom of Speech